SeanVenz/codechum/Lesson2/Topic18.md

 - `width` and `height` are used to set the dimensions of the content box.
 - `padding` is used to create space around the content inside the border.
-- `border` is used to create a border around the padding and content.
-- `border-radius` is used to round the corners of the border.
 - `margin` is used to create space around the border.
 - `box-sizing: border-box` is used to include the padding and border in the element's total width and height.

-The `body` styling is just to center our `div` and to apply a simple background color and font family.

-Finally, the `p` selector is used to remove the default top and bottom margin of the paragraph element, demonstrating the control
+The `body` styling is just to center our `div` and the `p` selector is used to remove the default top and bottom margin of the paragraph element, demonstrating the control

 ## Conclusion